Court Rules

 What formatting rules apply to filings before Judge Evelyn Padin?

-What must be included with trial procedure filings before Judge Evelyn Padin?
+What must be included with motion for summary judgment filings before Judge Evelyn Padin?

-What must be included with filing filings before Judge Evelyn Padin?
+What must be included with court filing filings before Judge Evelyn Padin?

 How may parties contact Judge Evelyn Padin's chambers?

-Parties may contact Judge Evelyn Padin's chambers by phone only as allowed by the rule.
-Counsel must provide cell and office phone numbers to the Court.
+Parties may contact Judge Evelyn Padin's chambers by letter ecf only as allowed by the rule.
+Communications with the Court must be via CM/ECF, not fax, email, or phone to chambers.

 How do I request an adjournment or extension before Judge Evelyn Padin?